Aurecc/Aurecc/README.md

 # About Me - Data Analyst Journey

-Welcome to my GitHub repository!
+Welcome to my GitHub!
 I'm thrilled to share my journey into the world of Data with you.

 My name is Aurelio Camarero.